 FAR supports research projects that adopt an interdisciplinary approach by using multiple research approaches and methods.
 This, for example, means that FAR would encourage a leading auditing / accounting academic to submit a project that includes researchers with a diverse background, be it in methods, and/or in research focus.
-Such projects would attract the special attention of the review board.
-For that reason, this call will also be sent to faculties of law and sociology and psychology.
-The rationale behind this is that FAR believes that the multi-dimensional /-theory /-disciplinary projects that potentially evolve from such teams, while embedded within institutional knowledge, would provide novel insights into the working of auditing and the into the context in which audit comes about and how they are used.
+Such projects would attract special attention of the review board.
+The rationale behind this is that FAR believes that the multi-dimensional /-theory /- disciplinary projects that potentially evolve from such teams, while embedded within institutional knowledge, would provide novel insights into the working van auditing and the into the context in which audit comes about and how they are used.
 Such studies by independent research groups may have a project timeline of 1 to 4 years (depending on scope of the research project).
 Research is preferably to cover multiple industries, including listed and non-listed companies, public sector, not-for-profits, and owner-managed-businesses.

 A strong focus of the program is to expand the knowledge of how audit works in practice and which factors affect their working.
-To that end, support that FAR will provide for successful applications of empirical research projects may include, but is not limited to, access to (proprietary and publicly available)

-archival data that it collected from audit firms.2 Participating audit firms have also agreed to cooperate with interviews, experiments, and field case/event studies.
-FAR would expect applicants to pay specific attention to the data gathering plan at this stage already to gauge the level of effort at the affiliated firms.
+To that end, support that FAR will provide for successful applications of empirical research projects may include, but is not limited to, access to (proprietary and publicly available) archival data that it collected from audit firms.2 Participating audit firms have also agreed to cooperate with survey research, interviews, experiments, and field case/event studies.
+FAR would expect applicants to pay specific attention to the data gathering plan at this stage already as to gauge the level of effort at the affiliated firms.
 Please note that final acceptance of research project proposals and commencement of the research in the field will be subject to agreement on a detailed data gathering request and plan that will be initiated and discussed for those projects that FAR (conditionally) accepts as to make sure that FAR can meet the data requirements.